selfcustody/krux/docs/getting-started/features/tamper-detection.en.md

 Before being stored in the device’s flash, the *TC Code* is hashed together with the K210 chip’s unique ID and stretched using PBKDF2.
 This ensures the *TC Code* is not retrievable via a flash dump and can only be brute-forced outside the device if the attacker also has access to the device’s unique ID (UID).
 By allowing letters, special characters, and running 100k iterations of PBKDF2, brute-forcing the *TC Code* from dumped data becomes more time-consuming and resource-intensive.

 ### Enhancing Tamper Detection
-After setting the *TC Code*, you are prompted to fill empty flash memory blocks with random entropy from the camera.
+Once the *TC Code* is stored, Krux briefly flashes a green *"Tamper check code set successfully"* confirmation.
+You are then prompted to fill empty flash memory blocks with random entropy from the camera.
 This process ensures that attackers cannot exploit unused memory space.

 ## Tamper Check Flash Hash (TC Flash Hash) - A Tamper Detection Tool